JakobOvrum/hexchatd/README.md

 ## Example
 See the `example` subdirectory for a port of the AutoOp example plugin found in the official documentation.
 The `visuald` subdirectory contains [VisualD](http://www.dsource.org/projects/visuald) project files for the example.
-The plugin DLL is output to the `bin` subdirectory.
+The plugin DLL is output to the `example/bin` subdirectory.
 Move the DLL to the `plugins` directory of your XChat client to test it.

 ## License